ekaterinailin/flare-locations-ensembles-science/README.md

 #### Get summary statistics

 Now that we have our training and validation data sets, let's compute summary statistics.
-We do this because we don't want to use the information about individual flares, because they are randomly generated from a power law distribution, but statistics that give a single number for each light curve, e.g., the total number of flares or the waiting times between flares.
+We do this because we don't want to use the information about individual flares, because they are randomly generated from a power law distribution, but statistics that give a single number for each light curve or even ensembles of light curves with similar active latitude, e.g., the total number of flares or the waiting times between flares.

 Call `10_make_script_for_get_aggregate_parameters.py <training/validation data set> <number of splits>`